itgalaxy/favicons/readme.md

     configuration = {
         path: "/",                                // Path for overriding default icons path. `string`
         appName: null,                            // Your application's name. `string`
+        appShortName: null,                       // Your application's short_name. `string`.
+Optional.
+If not set, appName will be used
         appDescription: null,                     // Your application's description. `string`
         developerName: null,                      // Your (or your developer's) name. `string`
         developerURL: null,                       // Your (or your developer's) URL. `string`